jbuffo/SOFTsurf/README.md

 git clone https://github.com/jbuffo/SOFTsurf.git SOFTsurf
 ```
 ## Running SOFTsurf
-SOFTsurf can be run by editing the run_SOFTsurf.m MATLAB script and then either running that script from the terminal (reccomended) or running in MATLAB (less ideal for cluster usage)
+SOFTsurf can be run by editing the run_SOFTsurf.m MATLAB script and then either running that script from the terminal (reccomended) or in MATLAB (less ideal for cluster usage)

 OR